How about making this easy idea to age terracotta pots using lime for a vintage look?

 - avocado or moss craft paint

-How to Age Terracotta Pots Using Lime for a Vintage Look
+How To Age Pots For A Vintage Look

-Step 1: Getting the Consistency Right to Age Pots
+Step 1: The Consistency Right to Age Pots

 In the first step, add the chalky lime to a plastic bowl and add water.
 For the most part, the mixture should look like the consistency of pudding to use for this DIY aging terracotta pot.